Philippe Eullaffroy

 Philippe Eullaffroy (born January 9, 1964) is a French football manager and former footballer who played as a forward.
-He is currently the performance manager for Quebec Soccer.
+He is the technical director for AS Dakar Sacré-Cœur.

 Playing career

-Eullaffroy played professional football with Troyes AC from 1982–1991.
+Eullaffroy played professional football with Troyes AC from 1982 to 1991.
 He was selected to the team of the century by the fans and set a record after scoring the fastest goal in club history.

 Managerial career

 College level

 Eullaffroy began his managerial career in his native France with the Stade de Reims and Troyes AC youth academies.
 In 2005, he moved abroad to Canada where he began to manage the McGill Redmen, where he coached the team for three years.
 During his tenure with McGill, he was named the Coach of the Year for all three seasons.

 Canadian Soccer League

 In 2009, he was appointed head coach for Trois-Rivières Attak in the Canadian Soccer League.
 In his first season with the Attak, he led the club to their second National Division title.
 In the postseason the club reached the CSL Championship finals match where the Attak won in penalties against International Division champions the Serbian White Eagles.
-For his achievements with the Attak in his debut season he was awarded the CSL Coach of the Year award.
-The following year Trois-Rivières ceased operations due to the ended cooperation as the farm team for the Montreal Impact, in which the ownership waived their players rights and opened their territory for the benefit of the Montreal Impact Academy.
+For his achievements with the Attak in his debut season he was awarded the league's Coach of the Year award.
+The following year Trois-Rivières ceased operations due to the ended cooperation as the farm team for the Montreal Impact, in which the ownership waived their player's rights and opened their territory for the benefit of the Montreal Impact Academy.

-On March 23, 2010 Eullaffroy was appointed the head coach for the Montreal Impact Academy.
-He managed to lead Montreal to the CSL Championship final in the 2012 season but was defeated by First Division champions Toronto Croatia.
+On March 23, 2010, Eullaffroy was appointed the head coach for the Montreal Impact Academy.
+He led Montreal to the championship final in the 2012 season but was defeated by divisional champions Toronto Croatia.